Minimax convergence rates of a binary classification procedure for time-homogeneous SDE paths: Abstract

 \section{Abstract}

-In the context of binary classification of trajectories generated by time-homogeneous stochastic differential equations, we consider a mixture model of two diffusion processes characterized by a stochastic differential equation whose drift coefficient depends on the class or label, which is modeled as a discrete random variable taking two possible values and whose diffusion coefficient is independent of the class.
+In the context of binary classification of trajectories generated by time-homogeneous stochastic differential equations, we consider a mixture of two diffusion processes characterized by a stochastic differential equation (SDE) whose drift coefficient depends on the class and whose diffusion coefficient is independent of the class.
 We assume that the drift and diffusion coefficients are unknown as well as the law of the discrete random variable that models the class.
-In this paper, we study the minimax convergence rate of the resulting nonparametric plug-in classifier under different sets of assumptions on the mixture model considered.
-As the plug-in classifier is based on nonparametric estimators of the coefficients of the mixture model, we also study a minimax convergence rate of the risk of estimation of the drift coefficients on the real line.
+In this paper, we study the minimax convergence rates for the excess risk of the resulting plug-in classifier under different sets of assumptions on the diffusion model.
+As the plug-in classifier is based on nonparametric estimators of drift and diffusion coefficients, we established rates of convergence for projection estimators of drift coefficients on the real line.
+We propose a new methodology for the study of the lower bound on the excess risk.
+The theoretical study is completed with a numerical experiment over simulated data.